Disclosure: This site may earn affiliate commissions when you click provider links. This doesn't affect our recommendations. Learn more

 Which provider is right for you?

-If cost is your top priority and you're paying out of pocket, Shed Microdose at $149/mo all-inclusive is the cheapest verified compounded semaglutide injection (genuinely no separate membership).
-Mochi Health is next at $178/mo total ($79 membership + $99 medication).
-TrimRx starts at $179/mo (commitment-tier pricing; verify at checkout).
-Eden holds a flat-dose rate at $209/mo ongoing on the 3-month plan.
-Enhance.MD is the cheapest first-month entry point at $49 with a 12-month commitment, ongoing $212/mo.
+If cost is your top priority and you're paying out of pocket, Oak Longevity has the lowest headline rate at $133/mo for compounded semaglutide (multi-month plan, one flat price at every dose; month-to-month runs ~$167–$199).
+Shed Microdose at $149/mo all-inclusive is the cheapest no-commitment rate (genuinely no separate membership).
+Found is next at $169/mo all-in on the 12-month plan with the compounded medication included.
+Mochi Health runs $178/mo total ($79 membership + $99 medication), Eden about $198/mo total ($99 medication + $99 membership), and TrimRx $199/mo flat at every dose.
 All use compounded semaglutide, which is not FDA-approved as a finished product but contains the same active ingredient as brand-name options.
-For compounded tirzepatide, Enhance.MD's Microdose Tirzepatide at $169/mo is the cheapest verified option, followed by Shed Microdose at $199/mo and Eden at $329/mo.
+For compounded tirzepatide, Enhance.MD's Microdose Tirzepatide at $169/mo is the cheapest verified option, followed by Oak Longevity and Shed Microdose at $199/mo.
 Henry Meds does not offer compounded tirzepatide as an injection, only as oral tablets at $349/mo.

 If you want coaching or behavioral support alongside medication, Found and Noom Med both wrap clinical prescribing inside a structured program.
 Found offers the free insurance check as a differentiator.
 Noom Med is the better fit if you want behavioral science integrated into the program rather than just check-ins.
 WeightWatchers Clinic is worth considering if you value group coaching and the WW community structure alongside your prescription.

 If injections are a dealbreaker, the cheapest brand-name oral path is the Wegovy pill at Shed at $149/mo medication + $125/mo Shed Membership = $274/mo total.
 Hims and Hers offer the same Wegovy pill at $149/mo medication + $149/mo membership = $298/mo total.
 Foundayo (orforglipron) at Found ($248/mo total), Shed ($274/mo), Hers, or Hims ($298/mo) is the cheapest FDA-approved oral GLP-1 alternative at the starter dose.
 For compounded options, Henry Meds sublingual semaglutide at $179/mo all-inclusive is the cheapest non-injection compounded path.
-Shed offers sublingual lozenges ($299/mo) and oral drops ($329/mo).
+Shed offers sublingual lozenges ($199/mo) and liquid drops ($229/mo), both cut this summer.
 Clinical evidence for non-injection compounded formulations is more limited than for injections.

 The right answer depends on your specific situation.
 A licensed healthcare provider can help you weigh medication options, review your health history, and determine whether GLP-1 therapy is appropriate for you.